drransom/Asteroids/readme.md

 Input
 -----
 Input is based on [Keymaster][keymaster].
 Spacebar files bullets and arrows rotate and/or move the ship.
-The bullet firing rate is throttled using `Window#SetTimeout`.
+The bullet firing rate is throttled to 325 ms using `Window#SetTimeout`.

 Todos
 ==============